waseem-i7/Birthday-Greeting-App/README.md

 # Birthday Greeting App

-In This App have Learn Basic of Android App development.
+In This App I have Learn Basic of Android App development.